GarnetVaz/Nonlinear-electrical-oscillators/README.md

 To run simulations and create plots as shown in Section 7 would also require the python module multiprocessing >= 0.70a1.

+The code _graphmulti.py_ will run the simulations corresponding to the barabasi-albert graphs.
+Graph type can be changed as documented in the code to erdos-renyi or watts-strogatz graphs.
+The plots as shown in Section 7 will be generated automatically using R.

+The code _graphmulti.py_ is set to use 10 processors.
+This can be reduced if needed in line 231 with the variable 'numparallel'.
+Running the complete set of simulations for one type of graph will take about 6+ hours.